-The decrease in scallop sales was primarily a result in lower volumes in bay scallops due to the timing of landings, and foreign exchange rates.
-Higher catch rates for sea scallops and lower fuel costs for bay scallops, reduced harvesting costs and improved margins.
+The decrease in scallop sales was primarily a result in lower volumes in Argentine scallops due lower harvesting volumes, and the strengthening Canadian dollar.
+Price increases for Argentine and sea scallops partially offset the affect from foreign exchange and volumes.

-Lobster sales decreased as a result of a decline in sales prices that were a result of the continued soft global market conditions and the strengthening Canadian dollar, reducing margins.
-The inshore lobster market comprises approximately 70% of Clearwater's operations in which we procure from third parties and as a result has mitigated weaknesses from the global market place.
+Lobster sales decreased as a result of a decline in sales prices that were a result of the continued soft US market conditions and the strengthening Canadian dollar.

 Clam sales increased as a result of an increase in volumes that was partially offset by a decline in sales prices from a change in sales mix that was weighted towards products with lower selling prices, and weakening foreign exchange rates.
-Improved margins during the first quarter resulted from higher catch rates that served to lower cost per pound.

-Coldwater shrimp sales declined in the first quarter of 2010 due to lower foreign exchange rates and weaker global market conditions that served to reduce volume sold as consumer demand was affected by the global downturn of the economy and competitive pressures.
-Clearwater carried lower inventories in the quarter and this served to limit available supply.
-The decline in gross margin was partially offset by an improvement in harvesting and production costs.
+Coldwater shrimp sales declined in the first half of 2010 due to lower foreign exchange rates and weaker global market conditions that served to reduce volume sold as consumer demand was affected by the global downturn of the economy and competitive pressures.